angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 #### Round 8 - Ryan Mullens - UR Delver

-So I knew my last round of the day would be either delver or 8-Cast, it was delver, very interesting match, interesting situation in g1, I drew DD at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeller], unfortunately my hand was :card[DD] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a :card[Wasteland] in play, I ended up m aking a pile that lost to that on board Wasteland when a basic Brainstorm pile would had won.
-G2 an early Duress allowed me to resolve a DD with perfect information on t3 and make a win on the same turn pile, g3 it was a delver game, it flipped and when I cast a duress I saw a hand with 2 :card[FoW], 2x :card[Murktide Regent], :card[Daze] and a :card[Pyroblast], and that was the end of day 1.
+So I knew my last round of the day would be either delver or 8-Cast, it was delver, very interesting match, interesting situation in g1, I drew Dd at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeller], unfortunately my hand was :card[Dd] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a :card[Wasteland] in play, I ended up m aking a pile that lost to that on board Wasteland when a basic Brainstorm pile would had won.
+G2 an early Duress allowed me to resolve a Dd with perfect information on t3 and make a win on the same turn pile, g3 it was a delver game, it flipped and when I cast a duress I saw a hand with 2 :card[FoW], 2x :card[Murktide Regent], :card[Daze] and a :card[Pyroblast], and that was the end of day 1.